adamsitar/sequential_fifo_queue/README.md

 # Sequential FIFO Queue

+> ⚠️This readme may not be entirely in sync with the state of the project, as the project WIP

 This project implements a queue datastructure specialized for extremely memory-constrained environments.
 The design prioritizes minimal memory overhead while maintaining standard queue semantics and RAII principles.

 ## Project Structure